zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 See, I’m teaching you how to drive as well as teach ing you English today.
 In any case, Oleg didn’t do a very good job.
 He says, “The  car jerked so hard that the examiner nearly fell off her seat.”
 The verb “to je rk” (jerk) here means to move suddenly or unexpectedly.
 So, if the car “jerked,” it’s moved quickly without you being ready for it.
 The “examiner” is the person fr om the government who decides if you pass or fail the driving test.
 This poor examiner “nearly,” or almost, “fell off her seat,” meaning she almost went from h er seat to the floor of the car.

  Daria says, “Oh, that’s bad.”
 Oleg says, “Yeah, I k now.
 I failed to stop at a traffic light and changed lanes in the intersection without  signaling.”
 A “traffic light” is a light that tells you whether you should stop where two streets cross, or go.
 In the U.S. and in many countries, the color red means you  stop and green means you can go.
-If you don’t stop at a traffic light when t he light is red, that of course is very bad and dangerous, as well as being against the law.
+If you don’t stop at a traffic light when the light is red, that of course is very bad and dangerous, as well as being against the law.
 When Oleg says he “failed to stop at a traffic light,” he means the t raffic light was red and he was supposed to stop.

 He also says he “changed lanes in the intersection. ” “Lanes” (lanes) are the different sections of the street or the freeway in which the cars move.
 The “lanes” are usually separated by painted lines on the stree t or highway.
 “To change lanes” means to go from one lane to the next.
 The “ intersection” (intersection) is where two streets cross, usually at a right or nine ty-degree angle.
 You’re not supposed to change lanes when you are in the middle  of an intersection.